 anyone over the age of 18 who is not a party to the action or by a

 registered process server.
 You may locate a San Diego County registered process

 server by searching for "attorney support services" or "process serving" in

-a telephone directory or search engine.
+a telephone directory or internet search.

 Service of non-enforcement process will still be made where a California